Sukanyasingh3/Speech-Emotion-Recognition/README.md

 ## Libraries
 To use this project, you will need to have the following libraries installed:

--librosa
+ - librosa

--seaborn
+ - seaborn

--matplotlib
+ - matplotlib

--scikit-learn
+ - scikit-learn

--pandas
+ - pandas

--IPython
+ - IPython

--numpy
+- numpy

--keras
+ - keras

 ## Dataset
 The dataset used for this project is the TESS(Toronto emotional speech set).
 It can be found on Kaggle at the following link: [TESS Dataset](https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess).
 It contains speech recordings labeled with emotions.
 The emotions and their distribution in the dataset are as follows:

--Fear: 400 samples
+ - Fear: 400 samples

--Angry: 400 samples
+ - Angry: 400 samples

--Happy: 400 samples
+ - Happy: 400 samples

--Sad: 400 samples
+ - Sad: 400 samples

--Disgust: 400 samples
+ - Disgust: 400 samples

--Neutral: 400 samples
+ - Neutral: 400 samples

--Pleasant Surprise: 400 samples
+ - Pleasant Surprise: 400 samples

 The dataset is a multiclass classification problem, where the goal is to classify speech recordings into one of these seven emotion categories.